Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

-and $c_0,c_1\in\R$ are constants which depend on $d$ and $R$.
-Notice that we can add any harmonic function to (\ref{Hdid01}) and still have a fundamental solution of the Laplacian since a fundamental solution of the Laplacian must satisfy
+and $c_0,c_1\in\R$ are constants (independent of $\theta$) which depend on $d$ and $R$.
+Notice that we can add any harmonic function to~(\ref{Hdid01}) and still have an opposite antipodal fundamental solution of the Laplacian since an opposite antipodal fundamental solution of the Laplacian must satisfy

-for all $\varphi\in {\mathcal S}(\Si_R^d),$ where ${\mathcal S}$ is the space of test functions, and $d{\rm vol}_g^\prime$ is the Riemannian (volume) measure on $\Si_R^d$ in the primed coordinates.
-Notice that our fundamental solution of Laplace's equation on the hypersphere ((\ref{Hdid01}), (\ref{In})) has the property that it tends towards $+\infty$ as $\theta\to 0^{+}$ and tends towards $-\infty$ as $\theta\to\pi^{-}$.
+for all $\varphi\in {\mathcal S}\big(\Si_R^d\big)$, where ${\mathcal S}$ is the space of test functions, and $d{\rm vol}_g^\prime$ is the Riemannian (volume) measure on $\Si_R^d$ in the primed coordinates.
+Notice that our fundamental solution of Laplace's equation on the hypersphere~(\ref{Hdid01}), has the property that it tends towards $+\infty$ as $\theta\to 0^{+}$ and tends towards $-\infty$ as $\theta\to\pi^{-}$.
 Therefore our fundamental solution attains all real values.
-As an aside, by the def\/inition therein (see \cite{Grigor83,Grigor85}), $\Si_R^d$ is a parabolic manifold.
-Since the hypersphere $\Si_R^d$ is bi-hemispheric, we expect that a fundamental solution of Laplace's equation on the hypersphere should vanish at $\theta=\pi/2$.
+As an aside, by the definition therein (see~\cite{Grigor83,Grigor87}), $\Si_R^d$ is a parabolic manifold.
+Since the hypersphere~$\Si_R^d$ is bi-hemispheric, we expect that an opposite antipodal fundamental solution of Laplace's equation on the hypersphere should vanish at $\theta=\pi/2$.
 It is therefore convenient to set $c_1=0$ leaving us with